swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 the following cases:

 * &mdash; Control characters should not trigger fetch for results
-* &mdash; Losing focus via outside click should close menu
+* &mdash; Close menu on tab out of field
-* &mdash; Losing focus by tabbing out of input field should close menu
+* &mdash; Close menu on outside click
+* &mdash; Tab when user is selecting item should prevent default
 * &mdash; Keyboard based selection
 * &mdash; Mouse based selection
+* &mdash; No selection when mouse down on one item and mouse up on different item

+The autocompleter should work fine on Internet Explorer 8 or greater and we'll see how cleanly we can handle browser quirks.

 <div id="ac-ex0">
     <div class="ac-container">